goblindegook/gulp-font2css/README.md

 Encode font files as CSS using [Gulp](http://gulpjs.com).

-This plugin draws inspiration from [localFont](http://jaicab.com/localFont/) by Jaime Caballero.

 This plugin automates the conversion of font files into a series of `@font-face` declarations containing each font encoded in base64.
+It draws inspiration from [localFont](http://jaicab.com/localFont/) by Jaime Caballero.

-The resulting CSS files are then used to implement `localStorage` caching of web fonts, using a deferred loading script such as [this one used by Smashing Magazine](https://gist.github.com/hdragomir/8f00ce2581795fd7b1b7).
+The resulting CSS files are then used to implement `localStorage` caching of web fonts, using a deferred loading script such as [this one employed by Smashing Magazine](https://gist.github.com/hdragomir/8f00ce2581795fd7b1b7).

 ## Install